 The White Beach was, indeed, breath-taking!
 4 km long (the length of the whole island is 7 km), it did, indeed, boast white powder sands and clear blue waters.
 It was fantastic, but by far not deserted, though – with the allowed 6,400 daily visitors it looked quite overcrowded.
 I don’t want to think what the place was like when daily tourist numbers reached 19,000 people before the closure!… 6,000 people were barely bearable (pardon the pun).
 Three times as much – probably not so much…

 The majority of tourists we spotted over the next 2 days we stayed on the island, were Asian, armed with cameras, phones and tablets for taking photos of everything around, and umbrellas to hide from the sun.
-The rest were either well-behaved families of Scandinavian or American original or a random assortment of piss-heads from all over the world.
-Somehow, we gravitated towards the latter… Or, maybe, they gravitated towards us… Having landed for a cold drink and some people watching at a welcoming bar by the beach, we met up with two childhood friends from Ireland, now conveniently residing on the opposite sides of the world (one moved as far as Australia, while the other one stayed home), who re-united for the holidays on Boracay, and seemed to have been celebrating this with zeal ever since they set foot on the island.
+The rest were either well-behaved families of Scandinavian or American origin or a random assortment of piss-heads from all over the world.
+Somehow, we gravitated towards the latter… Or, maybe, they gravitated towards us… Having landed for a cold drink and some people watching at a welcoming bar by the beach, we met up with two Irish lads – friends from childhood they now conveniently resided on the opposite sides of the world (one moved as far as Australia, while the other one stayed home).
+They re-united for the holidays on Boracay, and seemed to have been celebrating this with zeal ever since they set foot on the island.
 They were travelling in the company of a really hot-looking English girl from the Midlands, who had a purely platonic friendship with the two, having convinced them about her lesbian inclinations.
 She also later shared that she was definitely into guys (just not the two brave souls she was travelling with) and pregnant, which did not stop her from drinking and partying… The trio was definitely an interesting group, and we bumped into them everywhere we went.
 Brave Nic even went partying with them till 4 in the morning one night.
 I very considerately stayed put.

 The 1st day on Boracay we did absolutely nothing, alternating between walking down the beach and cooling ourselves in the hotel pool (which had a really cool leaf-shaped lounger inside (!) the shallow part of the pool – fantastic idea!), and did our best to let the vacation mode set it.